- WorkPro Quantum 9000 Vs Herman Miller Aeron: An In-depth Comparison

 The fact that its features are inches close to Aeron makes it special.
 You get all of those premium features in a chair that costs 2 to 3 times less.
-For someone who’s just beginning their journey of buying ergonomic chairs, the WorkPro Quantum 3000 would do extremely well.
+For someone who’s just beginning their journey of buying ergonomic chairs, the WorkPro Quantum 3000 would make a great starter option.

 Its lumbar support relieves pain.
 It has adjustable armrests, backrest, lumbar support itself, tilt lock mechanism with no forward tilt, and even seat depth as you read.
-The mesh works fine.
+The meshing also works fine.

-So, all in all, all of the features that Aeron has come trickling down to this chair, but as some customers note, there are some caveats in that.
+So, all in all, all of the features that Aeron has come trickling down to this chair.
+However, some customers note that there are some caveats here.
 For example, adjusting tilt tension is a bit cumbersome.
 You’d think it doesn’t work, but the trick is in tilting the backrest slowly under your weight until you hear ticks.

 Still, for its price, it works wonders.